facebookresearch/LIGHT/light/world/README.md

     - `is_logging`, which determines wether loggers should be recording events or not

 Files ending in `event.log` record a meta episode from the POV of the room or agent (depending on where the log was attached).
-Such log files have the following structure, where each pair of two lines is a new event:
+Such log files have the following structure, where each pair of three lines is a new event:

-    graph_uuid event_hash timestamp
+    graph_uuid event_hash
+    timestamp
     event_to_json

 All event logs are in the `log_path/light_event_dumps` directory.
 The graph_uuid references a graph in the `log_path/light_graph_dumps` directory